cmda-bt/be-course-20-21/getting-started.md

 nvm --version # Should print a version number
 ```

+> There is a chance you get a `nvm command not found` error message.
+That means that there was a problem with installing NVM.
+In some cases you'll have to [manually load NVM in your profile](https://stackoverflow.com/questions/16904658/node-version-manager-install-nvm-command-not-found).

 Close and re-open your terminal and now run the following:

 ```sh